 Homeworks will be assigned weekly or biweekly throughout the semester, except during the first three weeks, during which there will be a short programming homework due every class.
 Most homeworks after the first three weeks of the course will involve both a programming component and a written component, though the relative balance between the two will vary.
 A template to guide you through both components will be provided through Overleaf.

 All written work must be produced in LaTeX (using the provided template), and it must be submitted through Overleaf (where templates will be hosted).
 Do not hand in handwritten work or email me electronic documents.
 You will not receive credit for that assignment unless you subsequently turn the assignment in through Overleaf (subject to late penalties).

-All coding work must be done in Python, and it must be submitted through Blackboard.
-Do not submit coding work by email unless there is some issue with Blackboard.
+All coding work must be done in Python, and like written work, it must also be submitted through Overleaf.
+You can upload coding assignments to Overleaf by right- or CTRL-clicking on a directory in the project sidebar and clicking Upload from Computer.
+Do not submit coding work by email.

-There will be a take-home midterm, which will be made available on Thursday, March 1 and will be due one week later (Tuesday, March 8).
+There will be a take-home midterm, which will tentatively be made available on Wednesday, Oct.
+24 and will be due one week later (Wednesday, Oct.
+31).

 LIN224 students may opt to write a final paper in place of the final exam, but they should do so with the knowledge that this paper will be graded relative to a rubric designed for graduate student papers.

 One major aim of this class is to familiarize you with the computational linguist’s tools of the trade.
 The two we will be working with are LaTeX, for all written work, and Python, for programming assignments.